(CNN) -- Here's a look at what you need to know about commercial passenger airplane crashes.

 Timeline: Note: These are commercial passenger airplane crashes with fatalities over 200 or ones that are otherwise notable.
 No crashes resulting from terrorist or military action are included.

-December 14, 1920 - Believed to be one of the first known commercial passenger airplane crashes takes place when a British Handley Page HP-16 en route to Paris from London crashes just after takeoff killing four of the eight people onboard.
+December 14, 1920 - Believed to be one of the first known commercial passenger airplane crashes, a British Handley Page HP-16 en route to Paris from London crashes just after takeoff killing four of the eight people onboard.

 September 4, 1971 - An Alaskan Airlines 727 crashes into a mountain approximately 20 miles west of Juneau, killing all 111 passengers.